Classic Addition Reaction Gets A Makeover

 Adding Cl2 to double-bonded carbons to give saturated dichlorinated products is a fundamental reaction taught early in the organic chemistry curriculum.
 It mostly proceeds in just one way: via an “anti” mechanism, in which Cl+ and Cl− ions attack opposite faces of the double bond.

 Now, researchers have devised the first catalytic alkene dichlorination that proceeds by the alternative “syn” route, in which two Cl− ions attack the same face of the double bond.
-This approach provides a direct route to stereoisomers of the products of conventional anti-dichlorination.
+This approach provides a direct route to stereoisomers of anti-dichlorination products.

 Chemists have reported alkene syn-dichlorinations before, using antimony and molybdenum chloride reagents, but these reactions were not catalytic and their applicability was severely restricted, primarily to nonsubstituted alkene substrates.
 The only other way to get alkene syn-dichlorination products has been to use multiple steps.